reactjs/react.dev/content/docs/design-principles.md

 ### Scheduling

 Even when your components are described as functions, when you use React you don't call them directly.
-Every component returns a [description of what needs to be rendered](/blog/2015/12/18/react-components-elements-and-instances.html#elements-describe-the-tree), and that description may include both user-written components like `<LikeButton>` and platform-specific components like `<div>`.
-It is up to React to "unroll" `<LikeButton>` at some point in the future and actually apply changes to the UI tree according to the render results of the components recursively.
+Every component returns a [description of what needs to be rendered](/blog/2015/12/18/react-components-elements-and-instances.html#elements-describe-the-tree), and that description may include both user-written components like `<LikeButton />` and platform-specific components like `<div />`.
+It is up to React to "unroll" `<LikeButton />` at some point in the future and actually apply changes to the UI tree according to the render results of the components recursively.

 This is a subtle distinction but a powerful one.
 Since you don't call that component function but let React call it, it means React has the power to delay calling it if necessary.
 In its current implementation React walks the tree recursively and calls render functions of the whole updated tree during a single tick.
 However in the future it might start [delaying some updates to avoid dropping frames](https://github.com/facebook/react/issues/6170).